 On May 7, 2019, City Council adopted the 2019 Legislative Guiding Principles and Priorities which serves as a guiding document for staff and City Council to follow when responding to legislative issues.
-In the current 2019 Legislative cycle, the City has taken a position on 6 individual bills in the state legislature.
+In the 2019 Legislative cycle, the City took a position on 12 individual bills in the state legislature.
 A summary of each bill, the City’s position and submitted letters are provided in the table below.
-The City will continue to monitor legislation and update the table prior to the end of the 2019-2020 legislative cycle on October 30, 2019.

 |Bill||Author||Title and Brief Summary||City Position|

 The Age-Friendly California Act of 2019.
 This bill will require the office of Planning and Research, commencing January 1, 2020, upon the next revision of the guidelines, to amend the guidelines to include elements of the domains of livability developed by the World Health Organization that specifically address livability issues for older adults to its guidelines for the preparation and content of the mandatory elements required in city and county general plans.

 |Support||Passed- Chaptered by Secretary of State|

 Cannabis: Local Jurisdiction: Retail Commercial Cannabis Activity.
 Under this bill, if more than 50 percent of the voters of a local jurisdiction voted in favor of Proposition 64, these local jurisdictions would be required to issue a minimum number of licenses authorizing retail cannabis activity within that jurisdiction.
 More specifically, the bill requires these cities to issue a minimum of one retail cannabis license for every four liquor licenses, or one retail cannabis license for every 10,000 residents.